 In reviewing applications for Major Permits to Alter, the Historic Preservation Commission, Planning Department staff, Board of Permit Appeals and/or Board of Supervisors, and the Planning Commission (where applicable) shall be governed by the following requirements set forth in Planning Code Section 1111.5.
-Please describe below how the project is consistent with each requirement (Note: Attach continuation sheets, if necessary).
-Each requirement must have a response.
-IF A GIVEN REQUIREMENT DOES NOT APPLY TO YOUR PROJECT, EXPLAIN WHY IT DOES NOT.

-1. The distinguishing original qualities or character of the building may not be damaged or destroyed.
-Any distinctive architectural feature which affects the overall appearance of the building shall not be removed or altered unless it is the only feasible means to protect the public safety;

-2. The integrity of distinctive stylistic features or examples of skilled craftsmanship that characterize a building shall be preserved.;

-3. Distinctive architectural features which are to be retained pursuant to Paragraph (1) but which are deteriorated shall be repaired rather than replaced, whenever possible.
+Please describe below how the h roject is consistent with each requirement (Note: Attach continuation sheets, if necessary).
+Each requirement must ave a response.
+IF A GIVEN REQUIREMENT DOES NOT APPLY TO YOUR PROJECT, EXPLAIN WHY IT DOES IOT.
+1 The distinguishing original qualities or character of the building may not be damaged or destroyed.
+Any distinctive architectural feature which affects the overall appearance of the building shall not be removed or altered unless it is the only feasible means to protect the public safety; S See Attachment.
+2. The integrity of distinctive stylistic features or examples of skilled craftsmanship that characterize a building shall be preserved.; s ee Attachment. З. Distinctive architectural features which are to be retained pursuant to Paragraph (1) but which are deteriorated shall be repaired rather than replaced, whenever possible.
 In the event replacement is necessary, the new material shall match the material being replaced in composition, design, color, texture and other visual qualities.
 Repair or replacement of missing architectural features shall be based on accurate duplication of features, substantiated by historic, physical or pictorial evidence, if available, rather than on conjectural designs or the availability of different architectural elements from other buildings or structures.
-Replacement of non-visible structural elements need not match or duplicate the material being replaced.;
+Replacement of non-visible structural elements need not match or duplicate the material being replaced.; S ee Attachment.